sahilchavhan/codsoft-simple-portfolio/README.md

 # codsoft-simple-portfolio
-simple portfolio website using the HTML5, CSS, and javascript.
+simple portfolio website using the HTML5, CSS, javascript and jquery.